-Short Snorts Texas officials filed suit in Washington in an effort to keep the state out of federal Voting Rights Act creased \$5.2 million in the last fiscal year - to a total of \$247.6 million Comptroller Bob Bullock said \$22.9 million in unem ployment benefits were paid to jobless Texans last month.
+Short Snorts Texas officials filed suit in Washington in an effort to keep the state out of federal Voting Rights Act coverage.
+An Austin district judge refused to grant a temporary restraining order sought by Texas Association of Proprietary Schools to prevent enforcement of new Board of Education rules.

-Oscar Laurel of Laredo has resigned as Good Neighbor Commission director, effective December
+Oscar Laurel of Laredo has resigned as Good Neighbor Commission director, effective December last fiscal year - to a total of \$247.6 million.
+Comptroller Bob Bullock said \$22.9 million in unemployment benefits were creased \$5.2 million in the paid to jobless Texans last month.
+Texas Animal Health Commission declined to change state regulations to comply with new federal standards for control of

 Sept.
-21-27 has been designated Highway and Transportation Week Cigarette stamp taxes in-
+21-27 has been designated Highway and Transportation Week.
+Cigarette stamp taxes in-